 To drink: How about a light single malt whisky without too much smoked flavor?

 Originally a cheese from Wales, but today also produced in Avon and Somerset, England.
 Usually a raw milk cheese, but not necessarily.
 Look for Duckett’s or Gorwydd.
-Firm cheese that was originally invented for the miners in South Wales so they could get enough salt after long days in the mines.
+Firm cheese that was adopted by the miners in South Wales so they could get concentrated nutrition for the long days in the mines.
 For all practical purposes the English variety turned quite like Cheddar especially during WWII, but has now come back to the original.
 Yellowish rind slightly crumbling and with a white and creamier core.
 Strong acidic scent and taste of milk.
 No long-term storage project.
 The rind is hard with no mold growth.
 Cut away.
 Good for melting but also performs very well as it is, often combined with a little Chèvre and Comté.

 Very traditional English cheese made of raw milk from Gloucester cows, at least as much as possible of the milk.
 Rich, round taste.
 Double Gloucester has a long history that can be raced back to about year 800.
 Silky texture, even though this is a firm and a little crumbly cheese.
 Nuts.
 Some annatto added, so the cheese is more yellow than normal for a cow’s milk cheese.
 Important the cheese is farmhouse, so look for that.
 This is the cheese that is used for the annual down hill cheese wheel rolling competition the second Bank Holiday Monday in may every year.
 Venue is Coopers Hill, Gloucestershire.